mmerali1/StudentCourseBackup/mehdi_merali_assign_2/README.txt

 delete22.txt from mycourses which had 10000 nodes.
 It is possible that the runtime will deteriorate with higher input

+Observer Pattern Implementation:
+-When delete is called, search for node specified
+			if node's courseNamesList has class, then delete the class if node's courseNamesList is empty, then set nodes bnumber to -1 call NotifyAll on selected node
+-When notify all is called, call update on observer list nodes for original node -When update is called, if B-Number has changed, set observer B-Number to updated original node B-Number
+			clear all courses from observer node's course list Iterate through original node course list and add each course to observer course list
 -----------------------------------------------------------------------

 Provide list of citations (urls, etc.) from where you have taken code